 Climate is changing due to human emissions of carbon to the atmosphere.
 But not all the carbon emitted remains there - in fact, over the industrial era, the ocean has absorbed excess carbon equivalent to 40% of all human fossil fuel emissions.
 Understanding the ocean and its role in the global carbon cycle is critical to understanding and predicting climate change.

-Here’s the group in September 2024
+Here’s the group in December 2024

 Ocean Carbon Resources